qvest-digital/training_container/workshops/kubernetes/chapters/80_persistence/slides.md

 ## Hands-on

-- Sorge dafür das deine Datenbank &amp; Gitea ihre Daten persistieren.
+- Ensure that Gitea and its database use persistent storages to store their data.
-- Nutze hierzu die `local-path` (default) StorageClass von k3s.
+- Use the `local-path` (default) StorageClass of k3s.

----